Esther 3 – Haman’s Conspiracy

 b.
 Haman was filled with wrath: Haman was an extremely proud and insecure man; he could only consider himself a success if everyone else thought he was a success.

 c.
 Haman sought to destroy all the Jews who were throughout the whole kingdom: Haman’s anger led him to take out his wrath upon all the Jews in the kingdom.
-The problem with Haman exposed his basic hatred for all Jewish people.
+The problem Haman had exposed his basic hatred for all Jewish people.

 In the first month, which is the month of Nisan, in the twelfth year of King Ahasuerus, they cast Pur (that is, the lot), before Haman to determine the day and the month, until it fell on the twelfth month, which is the month of Adar.